qiime2/docs/source/tutorials/pd-mice.rst

 The visualization file will give us two curves.
 The top curve will give the alpha diversity (observed OTUs or shannon) as a function of the sequencing depth.
 This is used to determine whether the richness or evenness has saturated based on the sequencing depth.
 The rarefaction curve should “level out” as you approach a sequencing depth.
 Failure to do so, especially with a diversity-only metric such as observed OTUs or Faith’s PD diversity, may indicate that the richness in the samples has not been fully saturated.

 The second curve shows the number of samples in each group at each sequencing depth.
-This is useful to determine the sampling depth where samples are lost, and whether this may be biased by metadata group.
+This is useful to determine the sampling depth where samples are lost, and whether this may be biased by metadata column group values.
 Remember that rarefaction is a two step process and samples which do not meet the rarefaction depth are filtered out of the table.
-So, we can use the curves to look at the number of samples by different metadata categories.
+So, we can use the curves to look at the number of samples by different metadata columns.

 If you’re still unsure of the rarefaction depth, you can also use the sample summary to look at which samples are lost by supplying sample metadata to the feature table summary.